Option 2: Install from Source¶

 sudo apt-get install python-dev postgresql libpq-dev python-pip python-virtualenv git-core solr-jetty openjdk-6-jdk

-If you’re not using a Debian-based operating system, find the best way to install the following packages on your operating system (see http://wiki.ckan.org/Install for help):
+If you’re not using a Debian-based operating system, find the best way to install the following packages on your operating system (see our How to Install CKAN wiki page for help):

 |libpq||The C programmer’s interface to PostgreSQL|